A diagnosis of any illness can have an emotional impact on a person and family and friends.

 Some signs of being under stress include lack of energy, feeling tired all the time, weight gain or loss and problems with sleeping.
 Feelings of isolation can also be attributed to carer stress with a drift away from friends, local networks and social connections.

-Respite services can go a long way to alleviating some of the stressors by giving the carer an opportunity to catch up with friends, do some shopping, exercise or simply take a bit of time for themselves.
+Respite services can go a long way to alleviating some of the stressors by giving the carers support but allowing an opportunity to catch up with friends, do some shopping, exercise or simply take a bit of time for themselves.
 This down time is crucial for re-energising and self-care.

 Our services can be in the form of skilled staff coming to the home while the carer goes out or it could be provided in one of our Activity Centres, which provide a full day of fun and laughter for our clients while their carer has a break.